 Small Biz Subcontracting Rules May Complicate Acquisitions

-Law360, New York (August 4, 2016, 4:59 PM ET) -- On July 14, 2016, the Federal Acquisition Regulation Council issued a final rule implementing changes to the Federal Acquisition Regulation small business subcontracting regulations.
+Law360, New York (August 4, 2016, 4:59 PM ET) -- [Former Counsel Joan Ochs was a contributing author on this publication.]
+On July 14, 2016, the Federal Acquisition Regulation Council issued a final rule implementing changes to the Federal Acquisition Regulation small business subcontracting regulations.
 These changes — which will become effective on Nov.
 1, 2016 — are consistent with the 2013 regulatory changes to small business subcontracting made by the U.S. Small Business Administration to implement the Small Business Jobs Act of 2010 (Pub.
 L. 111-240).
 In addition to existing recertification requirements for small businesses following a merger or acquisition, the new rules add requirements for new subcontracting plans, notification, and reporting; create new compliance obligations; and have implications for past performance evaluations in future procurements.

 Acquirers of a company that identifies itself as a “small business” under the SBA regulations should consider the potential impact of the new regulations under the key FAR provisions amended by the Final Rule: FAR Subpart 19.7 (The Small Business Subcontracting Program) and the contract clauses at FAR 52.219-8 (Utilization of Small Business Concerns) and FAR 52.219-9 (Small Business Subcontracting Plan).
 Acquirers, including private equity firms and strategic buyers, should evaluate the impact that the acquisition and the new small business subcontracting rules may have on the sustainability of the target company’s government business.